-In May, I spent ten days in Germany and Iceland; experiencing everything from sunny summer in the English Gardens to a 30-degree wind chill on the Golden Circle.
-Packing to cover every eventuality with only what could fit in my personal-item sized bag was hard work.
-Granted, my bag runs exactly the standards of the personal item on the flights I was taking: on every dimension, it comes in just under 18 in x 14 in x 8 in/46 cm x 36 cm x 20 cm.
-The rules for personal items are often quite vague, and sometimes are not enforced as well as the neighboring passengers would like.
+In May, I spent ten days in Germany and Iceland experiencing everything from sunny summer in the English Gardens to a thirty-degree wind chill on the Golden Circle.
+Packing to cover every eventuality with only what could fit in my personal-item-sized bag was hard work.
+Granted, my bag ran exactly the standards of the personal item on the flights I took: 18 in x 14 in x 8 in (46 cm x 36 cm x 20 cm).
+The rules for personal items are vague and often not enforced.

-The general rule being that a personal item should be able to be tucked under the seat in front of me, or I should be able to carry it in my lap without moving into the seat space of the next person, or the aisle.
-Personally, I prefer a backpack, but the same rules could apply to a briefcase or a versatile purse.
+The general is being that a personal item should be able to be tucked under the seat in front of you, or you should be able to carry it in your lap.
+Personally, I prefer a backpack, but the same rules apply to a briefcase or a versatile purse.

 Ten days packed just in a personal item is pretty extreme.
-Occasionally, having so little luggage actually meant I wasn’t quite as prepared for everything scenario as I could have been.
-However, if you’re only taking a weekend trip with a personal item, there are some clear benefits to traveling lighter.
+Having so little luggage meant I wasn’t as prepared for every scenario as I could have been.
+However, if you’re only taking a weekend trip with a personal item you’ll avoid most of those while enjoying the benefits of traveling lighter.

-Personally, I hate putting things into overhead bins, and my heart sings when I get to skip a super-long baggage check line and head straight for security with my light load.
-And of course, if you don’t check a bag, the airline can’t lose it, can they?
+Personally, I hate putting things into overhead bins, and my heart sings when I get to skip a long baggage check line and head straight for security with my small bag.
+If you don’t check a bag, the airline can’t lose it, can they?

-On low-cost airlines, the fees for taking a checked bag are as high as 60 USD per flight, and carry on bags often require a fee as well.
+On low-cost airlines, the fees for taking a checked bag are as high as $60 USD per flight.
+Carry on bags often require a fee as well.
 Even on a more traditional airline, limited carry on luggage space may mean that a carry on backpack will have to be checked, taking time out of your travel and sightseeing to wait at the baggage claim.

-For me, the biggest benefit of carrying only a personal item was freedom.
-I had a long layover in Chicago, so instead of needing a room to keep my stuff, my slim pack rode with me as I toured museums, walked along the waterfront, and dug into ooey-gooey deep dish pizza.
-The bag was with me if I needed any of my items, but because there were so few of them, I wasn’t uncomfortable even after a long day with miles of walking.
+The biggest benefit of carrying only a personal item is freedom.
+I had a long layover in Chicago.
+Instead of needing a room to keep my stuff, my slim pack rode with me as I toured museums, walked along the waterfront, and dug into ooey-gooey deep dish pizza.
+My bag was with me if I needed any of my stuff.
+But, because I packed so light, I wasn’t uncomfortable even after a long day with miles of walking.

 Personal item travel may not be for everyone, but if you can follow this weekend trip packing list, you are on track for success.

-The first rule of personal item only travel is to check the size and weight restrictions of your particular airline.
-Believe it or not, these vary quite a bit depending on which company you fly with.
+The first rule of personal-item-only travel is to check the size and weight restrictions of your particular airline.
+The rules vary quite a bit by airline.
 And yes, some of them really do weigh your bag.